cafjs/caf_transport/README.md

 [![Build Status](http://ci.cafjs.com/github.com/cafjs/caf_transport/status.svg?branch=master)](http://ci.cafjs.com/github.com/cafjs/caf_transport)

 This library provides helper methods to manipulate requests/responses to CAs.

 This is mostly used by implementors of client libraries or the CAF core.

-A separate library with no other dependencies makes it easier to use on both browser and backend.
+A separate library with no dependencies makes it easier to use on both a browser and the backend.

 ## API